mnieber/mnieber.github.io/_posts/2023-01-16-compile-env-based-strategy-for-managing-environment-variables.md

 DJANGO_DATABASE_PASSWORD=variety-native-enter-boat-loss
 ```

-Since this file may contain secrets, it cannot be committed to git.
-Remember that the deploy environment is a show-case for what
-the prod environment could look like.
-Therefore, just as in prod, secrets cannot be committed to git.
-In prod, you wouldn't
-have secrets in a file either, but in the deploy environment we allow this so that we can use this file in docker-compose.
-This
-won't pose any problems to a dev-ops person, they will simply configure these variables dynamically.

 ## Reading variables from a file in the deploy environment

-We've just seen the dynamic use-case, where variables are injected (via the docker-compose file).
-My static use-case - where variables are read from a file -
-looks like this:
+We've just seen the dynamic use-case, where variables are injected into the container by docker-compose.
+My static use-case - where variables are read from a file - looks like this:

 ```bash
 # backend/.env/deploy.env